johanix/tdns/tdnsd/README.md

    via a command from "**tdns-cli**".
 It is also able to perform online signing of unsigned zones that are configured to allow that (if TDNSD has access to suitable keys to sign with).

+The TDNSD configuration is in the file tdns.yaml, by default located in **/etc/axfr.net/tdns.yaml**

 In addition, TDNSD has a couple of extra features: